 Aedes albopictus is an Aedes species widely distributed from East Asia to India.
 In the tropic zone, the A. albopictus mosquito repeats its life cycle throughout the year.
 On the other hand, in temperate zones, such as Japan, when adult females of this species are exposed to short days and low temperatures in late autumn, they lay diapause eggs.
 In diapause eggs, development is paused in the stage of pharate first instar larvae.
 The arrest of hatching behavior is maintained until early summer, and the pharate larvae show strong resistance to coldness, drying, and starvation.
 To reveal the genetic mechanisms of preparation and maintenance of diapause in A. albopictus, we focused on 2 strains: a tropic strain and a temperate strain.
 We confirmed that a Kuala Lumpur strain and a Hiroshima strain showed different hatching rates when adult females were reared with short days and low temperatures.
-Furthermore, we compared temporal and comprehensive gene expression between eggs from the tropic strain and diapause eggs from the temperate strain using RNA sequencing to identify genes involved in diapause mechanism.
+Furthermore, we compared temporal and comprehensive gene expression between eggs from the tropic strain and diapause eggs from the temperate strain using RNA sequencing to identify genes involved in the diapause mechanism.
 Our results have shown several candidate genes involved in environmental resistance and have also suggested the possibility that the neuropeptide gene Capability (Capa) induces hatching behavior.
-We are now attempting to establish Capa mutants to evaluate the function of Capa protein in the formation and maintenance of diapause eggs.
+To elucidate the function of Capa in diapause, we produced deletion heterozygous mutants in A. albopictus using the CRISPR/Cas9 system (clustered regularly interspaced short palindromic repeats (CRISPR)/CRISPR-associated protein 9 system) in both tropic strains and temperate strains.
+We are now attempting to establish Capa homozygous mutants to evaluate the function of Capa protein in the formation and maintenance of diapause eggs.